Open Gaming

 System knowledge required: None.
 System will be taught during the session.

-System: Warsurge
+System: StoryCORE

 System knowledge required: None.
 System will be taught during the session.